RoAD Benchmark: How LiDAR Models Fail under Coupled Domain Shifts and Label Evolution: RoAD: A Benchmark for Robust Autonomous driving under Dataset shifts

-\myparagraph{Backbone Architectures} Similar to \citep{eskandar2024empirical}, who studied the impact of architectural components of 3D object detectors on domain generalizability, we examine the role of backbone architecture in classification.
-We assume the classifier consists of a feature-extraction backbone and simple MLP classifier layers (we chose a four-layer linear classifier head).
-For the backbone, we adopt two widely used point-based models: PointNet++ \citep{qi2017pointnet++} and Point Transformer \citep{ZhaoJJTK21}.
+We assume a classifier with a feature-extraction backbone and a lightweight MLP head.
+We denote the penultimate-layer representation space as the feature space.
+Following \citet{eskandar2024empirical}, which studied the impact of architectural components of 3D object detectors on domain generalizability, we examine the role of backbone architecture in classification.
+We adopt two widely used point-based models—PointNet++ \citep{qi2017pointnet++} and Point Transformer \citep{ZhaoJJTK21}—which represent two canonical design paradigms for point clouds: hierarchical local aggregation and attention-based feature interaction, respectively.

-\myparagraph{Base Objectives} Since the training objective influences model generalizability \citep{DBLP:conf/icml/SaunshiPAKK19, DBLP:conf/aaai/HieuLLK25, DBLP:journals/tmlr/GuoAZDLR25}, we compare different objectives for $\mathcal{L}_S$ to examine how they shape the base model’s representations and, in turn, affect performance.
-We evaluated eight objectives: \textbf{cross-entropy (CE)}, \textbf{dot regression (DR)} \citep{yang2022inducing}, \textbf{adversarial reciprocal points learning (ARPL)} \citep{chen2021adversarial}, \textbf{supervised contrastive learning (SupCon)} \citep{khosla2020supervised}, \textbf{InfoNCE (NCE)} \citep{simclr}, \textbf{VICReg (VR)} \citep{bardes2021vicreg}, \textbf{NCE + CE (NCECE)}, and \textbf{VICReg + CE (VRCE)}.
-The first four rely on class-label supervision.
-SupCon, NCE, and VR models are first trained in a (self-)supervised manner, followed by last-layer fine-tuning with cross-entropy loss for source classes (two-phase).
-The last two combine both objectives jointly (single-phase).
-We refer to the four self-supervised loss-assisted models (NCE, NCECE, VR, VRCE) as \textbf{SSL models}.

-\myparagraph{Continual Learning Approaches} Under the label shifts defined above, the source and target class sets are not necessarily disjoint.
-However, most prior works on CL for 3D point clouds have focused on CIL, typically assuming disjoint class sets across sessions \citep{ResaniNJ25, DBLP:journals/cviu/ZamorskiSKTZ23,Tan024,DBLP:conf/iclr/ResaniN25, DBLP:journals/tnn/DongCSWLLK23}.
-Yet, when classes across domains are semantically related—for example, a coarse class in the source split into finer classes in the target—it is not necessary to force the model to treat them as entirely separate.
-In such cases, the model can map semantically dependent classes to the same category—as opposed to the mapping in zero-shot transfer—while introducing new classifier outputs only for inserted classes.

-To explore this, we compare two setups: \begin{itemize} \item \textbf{Extension Head}: a conventional CIL approach, where the classifier head is expanded whenever a new target dataset is introduced. e.g., In Waymo-to-NuScenes, the classifier head output dimension is increased from 3 to 13 (3+10) in our setting. \item \textbf{Inclusive Head}: an alternative approach, where the classifier head maintains a unified label space across sessions. e.g., In Waymo-to-NuScenes, the classifier head output dimension is increased from 3 to 10 in our setting. \end{itemize}

-In the \textbf{Extension Head} setup, we adopt \textbf{Learning without Forgetting (LwF)} \citep{li2017learning}.
-This knowledge distillation method preserves performance on previously learned classes by enforcing the source head logits of target samples to remain consistent.
-In contrast, the \textbf{Inclusive Head} setup employs \textbf{Elastic Weight Consolidation (EWC)} \citep{kirkpatrick2017overcoming}, which regularizes updates to parameters critical for past tasks to mitigate catastrophic forgetting.

-While existing CL methods for point clouds often rely on rehearsal-based strategies \citep{ResaniNJ25, DBLP:journals/cviu/ZamorskiSKTZ23} or make strong architecture-specific assumptions \citep{DBLP:conf/iclr/ResaniN25, DBLP:journals/tnn/DongCSWLLK23}, \textbf{we adopt methods that are architecture-agnostic and do not require access to old data, aiming for a more general-purpose benchmark.}